con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 'gro ba'i mar me ye shes sgron/ /
 > [VM f.
 17r] gzi brjid chen po 'od gsal ba/ /

-A great beacon, the one who blazes forth,[^62-1]
+The one who blazes forth,[^62-1] a great beacon,
-The lamp of wisdom, he who is blazing,
+A lamp of wisdom, he who is blazing,
-A light for beings, the lantern of wisdom,
+A light for beings, a lantern unto wisdom,
-With great energy, radiating light, (62)
+With energy supreme, most radiant, (62)

 [^62-1]: Vairocana.
 The name Mahāvairocana occurs in verse 42.